-What is the most environmentally sound way to care for my lawn?
+So, you want to know the most environmentally sound way to care for a lawn?
+That's easy: Get rid of it!

 The way we grow and maintain lawns is also responsible for consuming tremendous amounts of fossil fuels in the form of synthetic fertilizers, transportation, packaging and fuel for equipment — not to mention the CO2 emissions that go with them.